Projects

 Attitudes towards Farmed Animals in the Middle East and North Africa Region

 Understanding public attitudes toward animal agriculture is crucial for shaping effective regulations.
 While much research exists in Western countries, studies on Muslim populations are extremely limited.
-As Muslim populations represent a significant and growing segment of the global community, their religious and cultural beliefs, such as Islamic teachings on animal welfare and halal practices, play a key role in shaping views on animal welfare and agriculture.
+As Muslim populations represent a significant and growing segment of the global community, their religious and cultural beliefs, such as Islamic teachings on animal welfare, play a key role in shaping views on animal welfare and agriculture.
 Including these perspectives is important for creating policies that are both inclusive and globally relevant.

 This study builds on earlier work by Mercy for Animals, which explored international views on farmed animals, speciesism, welfare, and plant-based diets.
 We expand this by focusing on the Middle East and North Africa region, with attention to Islamic views and regional issues.
 By addressing topics like halal and religiosity, we aim to gain a deeper understanding of public attitudes and support for animal welfare in this context.